docker/docs/engine/install/centos.md

 ### OS requirements

 To install Docker Engine, you need a maintained version of one of the following CentOS versions:

 - CentOS 7
 - CentOS 8 (stream)
 - CentOS 9 (stream)

-Archived versions aren't supported or tested.

 The `centos-extras` repository must be enabled.
 This repository is enabled by default, but if you have disabled it, you need to